furkanonal06/falcon9/README.md

 ---

 ## Overview
-This project analyzes 375 Falcon 9 launches and builds a predictive model for key engineering features like `GridFins` and `Legs`.
-It also includes a dashboard for interactive exploration and model predictions.
+The project focuses on creating a fully functional web app to explore and analyze SpaceX Falcon 9 rocket launches.
+With a combination of data preprocessing, feature engineering, and machine learning, the application predicts critical engineering features such as `GridFins` and `Legs`.
+The app also emphasizes responsive design and user experience, leveraging custom CSS to ensure accessibility across devices.

 ### Key Objectives:
+1. Build an interactive and visually appealing web app for SpaceX Falcon 9 data.
+2. Predictive modeling for landing outcome.
+3. Enhance user experience through responsive design with custom CSS.
-1. Data preprocessing and feature engineering.
+4. Implement data preprocessing and feature engineering techniques.
-2. Predictive modeling for categorical variables.
+5. Feature engineering with predictive modeling for categorical variables.
-3. Visualization and exploration using an interactive dashboard.

 ---

 ## Features
-- **Data Analysis**: Exploratory data analysis and visualizations.
-- **Feature Engineering**: Encoding and standardizing categorical and numerical features.
-- **Machine Learning**: Predictive modeling for key engineering decisions.
 - **Interactive Dashboard**:
-  - Dropdown menus for selecting launch parameters.
+  - Dropdown menus for selecting launch and landing parameters.
-  - Real-time predictions for `GridFins` and `Legs` based on user input.
+  - Intuitive visualizations for exploring launch data and trends.
   - Clear, user-friendly visualizations.
+- **Machine Learning**:
+  - Real-time predictions for landing outcome based on user input.
+  - Predictive modeling to infer missing engineering features like `GridFins` and `Legs`.
+- **Data Analysis**: Exploratory data analysis with visual insights into trends and patterns.
+- **Feature Engineering**: Encoding and standardizing categorical and numerical features.

 ---

 ## Technologies Used
 - **Python**: Data analysis, modeling, and dashboard implementation.
+- **Scikit-learn**: For building and evaluating predictive models.
+- **CSS**: Custom styling for responsiveness and improved design.
 - **Dash Plotly**: For creating the interactive dashboard.
 - **Pandas/NumPy**: For data preprocessing and wrangling.
-- **Scikit-learn**: For building and evaluating predictive models.

 ---

 ## Dataset Description